qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ---

     using ((Register) = (Qubit[TableLength])) // intialize register to number of qubits as there are indices {
-      within
-      {
-        // Create Uniform Superposition of all indices PrepareUniformSuperposition(TableLength, LittleEndian(Register));
+       PrepareUniformSuperposition(TableLength,LittleEndian(Register)); // Create Uniform Superposition of all indices

        let Marker = Register[RandomIndex]; // Grab the qubit in the RandomIndex and set it aside

        Controlled Z(Register,Marker); // Apply Oracle to flip all states that are T[j]<T[y] }
 ---

-Step 2(a) is now complete, now we must figure out how to apply the QESA algorithm.
+Step 2(a) has been stasified.
+Now we must figure out how to apply the QESA algorithm.
 It is stated as follows: